billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

 ```

+### A.6	Bitwise operations
-### A.6	Using Python, what is the results of the following:
+Using Python, what is the results of the following:

 ```python
 print (0x43 | 0x21)